antmicro/surelog-uhdm-ibex-guide/README.rst

 .. code-block:: bash

    mkdir install
-   # Yosys and Surelog will be installed in the $PREFIX location
+   # Yosys, Yosys plugins and Surelog will be installed in the $PREFIX location
    export PREFIX=$(pwd)/install
    # This variable is required in Yosys build system to link against Surelog and UHDM
    export UHDM_INSTALL_DIR=$(pwd)/install